raspberrypilearning/surprise-egg/en/step_2.md

 --- task ---

-Find the comment `# Import the libraries` and import the SenseHAT library and the Sleep function.
+Find the comment `# Import the libraries` and import the SenseHAT library and the `sleep` function.

 --- code ---
 ---